-Once the thesis research is completed to the satisfaction of the student's committee, the student must prepare a written thesis describing the background, approach, and results of the work, including a discussion of the significance of the findings in advancing scientific knowledge.
-Successful thesis research must constitute a significant, original contribution to scientific knowledge as judged by the thesis committee.
-Once the thesis has reached its final stages, the student must, with the approval of the committee, schedule a public presentation and defense of the work.
-The student's committee will determine whether the student has successfully defended the thesis.
-The committee usually requires final adjustments to the written thesis after a successful oral defense.
-Once the thesis has been successfully defended and the final modifications accepted by the committee, copies of the final document must be submitted to the graduate office to complete the requirements for the MSBR degree.
+Once the dissertation research is completed to the satisfaction of the student's committee, the student must prepare a written dissertation describing the background, approach, and results of the work, including a discussion of the significance of the findings in advancing scientific knowledge.
+Successful dissertation research must constitute a significant, original contribution to scientific knowledge as judged by the dissertation committee.
+Once the dissertation has reached its final stages, the student must, with the approval of the committee, schedule a public presentation and defense of the work.
+The student's committee will determine whether the student has successfully defended the dissertation.
+The committee often requires final adjustments to the written dissertation after a successful oral defense.
+Once the dissertation has been successfully defended and the final modifications accepted by the committee, copies of the final document must be submitted to the graduate office to complete the requirements for the PhD degree.

-Curriculum for the MS in Biomedical Research\
+Curriculum for the PhD in Biomedical Sciences